Goobs13/3D-drawing-app/README.md

 Completely self-contained and runs locally in your browser.

-Supports GLTF format exporting for use in other 3D software
+Supports GLTF format exporting for use in other 3D software.

 ## About
 This project is an experimental 3D sketching application designed for quick prototyping and creative exploration.